A portal is a website with tools that can be used to create, manage, access, and share geospatial

 Portal items

 ArcGIS Online and ArcGIS Enterprise can store many types of content.
-See Supported items in the ArcGIS documentation for an exhaustive list.
+See supported items in the ArcGIS documentation for an exhaustive list.
 Perhaps the type most commonly used by apps is a web map—a JSON description of the data in a map, along with other display and behavioral properties.
 Other types include tile packages, feature collections, and services.
 Some types, such as globe documents and map templates, may only be relevant to desktop systems.
 Although you can access these types of data using ArcGIS Runtime API, you may not be able to use them on a mobile device.

 Portal users

 A registered user of a portal is represented in the API by the PortalUser class.
 When you sign in to a portal, you get information relating to the authenticated user from the portal class.
-Several options are available for signing in to a portal, such as OAuth 2.0, network credentials, and tokens.
+Several options are available for signing in to a portal, such as OAuth 2.0, network credentials, API keys, and tokens.
 Two authentication patterns are available, these are:

 Portal groups